 4.3 To establish uniformity in the observance of the Rules of Golf as prescribed for the time being by the Royal and Ancient Golf Club of St Andrews subject to such Local Rules made by the Committee from time to time.

 4.4 To observe the United State Golf Association handicap system.

-4.7 To do all things necessary with regard to settle a dispute or disputes as between:-
+4.7 To do all things necessary with regard to settling a dispute or disputes as between:-

 a) a Member and another Member;